istio/istio/DEV-CONVENTIONS.md

       - Must use lowercase for Go package names.

-      - Must use underscores for Go file names, e.g. type `DeviceAllocator` must reside in `device_allocator.go`.
+      - Must use camel case for Go types.

       - Please consider parent directory name when choosing a package name: